austinsonger/Infosec-Questions/README.md

 ### 108. Is there an acceptable level of risk?

+A risk is acceptable when: it falls below an arbi- trary defined probability; it falls below some level that is already tolerated; it falls below an arbitrary defined attributable fraction of total disease burden in the community; the cost of reducing the risk would exceed the costs saved; the cost of reducing the risk ...

 ### 109. How do you measure risk?
 Can you give an example of a specific metric that measures information security risk?

 ### 110. Can you give me an example of risk trade-offs (e.g. risk vs cost)?

 ### 111. What is incident management?

 ### 112. What is business continuity management?
 How does it relate to security?

 ### 113. What is the primary reason most companies haven’t fixed their vulnerabilities?

 ### 114. What’s the goal of information security within an organization?

 ### 115. What’s the difference between a threat, vulnerability, and a risk?

 ### 116. If you were to start a job as head engineer or CSO at a Fortune 500 company due to the previous guy being fired for incompetence, what would your priorities be?
 [Imagine you start on day one with no knowledge of the environment]

 ### 117. As a corporate information security professional, what’s more important to focus on: threats or vulnerabilities?

 ### 118. If I’m on my laptop, here inside my company, and I have just plugged in my network cable.
 How many packets must leave my NIC in order to complete a traceroute to twitter.com?

 ### 119. How would you build the ultimate botnet?

 ### 120. What are the primary design flaws in HTTP, and how would you improve it?

 ### 121. If you could re-design TCP, what would you fix?

 ### 122. What is the one feature you would add to DNS to improve it the most?

 ### 123. What is likely to be the primary protocol used for the Internet of Things in 10 years?

 ### 124. If you had to get rid of a layer of the OSI model, which would it be?

 ### 125. What is residual risk?

 ### 126. What is the difference between a vulnerability and an exploit?

 ## [Security audits and incident response](##security-audits-and-incident-response)

-127. What is an IT security audit?
+### 127. What is an IT security audit?

-128. What is an RFC?
+### 128. What is an RFC?

-129. What type of systems should be audited?
+### 129. What type of systems should be audited?

-130. Have you worked in a virtualized environment?
+### 130. Have you worked in a virtualized environment?

-131. What is the most difficult part of auditing for you?
+### 131. What is the most difficult part of auditing for you?

-132. Describe the most difficult auditing procedure you’ve implemented.
+### 132. Describe the most difficult auditing procedure you’ve implemented.

-133. What is change management?
+### 133. What is change management?

-134. What types of RFC or change management software have you used?
+### 134. What types of RFC or change management software have you used?

-135. What do you do if a rollout goes wrong?
+### 135. What do you do if a rollout goes wrong?

-136. How do you manage system major incidents?
+### 136. How do you manage system major incidents?

-137. How do you ask developers to document changes?
+### 137. How do you ask developers to document changes?

-138. How do you compare files that might have changed since the last time you looked at them?
+### 138. How do you compare files that might have changed since the last time you looked at them?

-139. Name a few types of security breaches.
+### 139. Name a few types of security breaches.

-140. What is a common method of disrupting enterprise systems?
+### 140. What is a common method of disrupting enterprise systems?

-141. What are some security software tools you can use to monitor the network?
+### 141. What are some security software tools you can use to monitor the network?

-142. What should you do after you suspect a network has been hacked?
+### 142. What should you do after you suspect a network has been hacked?

-143. How can you encrypt email to secure transmissions about the company?
+### 143. How can you encrypt email to secure transmissions about the company?

-144. What document describes steps to bring up a network that’s had a major outage?
+### 144. What document describes steps to bring up a network that’s had a major outage?

-145. How can you ensure backups are secure?
+### 145. How can you ensure backups are secure?

-146. What is one way to do a cross-script hack?
+### 146. What is one way to do a cross-script hack?

-147. How can you avoid cross script hacks?
+### 147. How can you avoid cross script hacks?

-148. How do you test information security?
+### 148. How do you test information security?

-149. What is the difference between black box and white box penetration testing?
+### 149. What is the difference between black box and white box penetration testing?

-150. What is a vulnerability scan?
+### 150. What is a vulnerability scan?

-151. In pen testing what’s better, a red team or a blue team?
+### 151. In pen testing what’s better, a red team or a blue team?

-152. Why would you bring in an outside contractor to perform a penetration test?
+### 152. Why would you bring in an outside contractor to perform a penetration test?

 ## [Cryptography](##cryptography)